gvwilson/sensibleadventures/shapers/story.md

     -   They shift, trapping his foot, then shift again, pulling him under the water!
     -   A rasping voice, "Alert!
 Danger!
 Extricate!
 Extricate!"
 2. A Stranger!
-    -   A battered bot bursts out of hiding (Dickety, but we don't know the name yet)
+    -   A battered bot bursts out of hiding (Dockety, but we don't know the name yet)
     -   Maddy shrieks, thinking it's about to attack, but it lifts the panel long enough for Gumption to get free
-    -   Maddy is helping Gumption when Dickety is struck by a dislodged piece of debris and knocked off its feet
+    -   Maddy is helping Gumption when Dockety is struck by a dislodged piece of debris and knocked off its feet
         -   Collision knocks a small black antenna unit loose
     -   Gumption grabs it, tells Maddy to help ("It saved me, we have to save it!")
-    -   They struggle back to shore, during which Dickety catches Maddy when she loses her footing
+    -   They struggle back to shore, during which Dockety catches Maddy when she loses her footing
     -   Children don't know what to do
     -   Ask, "What are you doing here?"
     -   Bot